+org.osgi.framework.trust." repositories

-Table 1 Framework L Launching Properties org.osgi.framework.trust." repositories This property is used to configure trust repositories for the framework.
+This property is used to configure trust repositories for the framework.
 The value is path of files.
-The file paths are sepa- rated by the pathSeparator defined in the File class.
-Each file path should point to a JKS key store.
+The file paths are separated by the pathSeparator defined in the File class.
+Each file path should point to a key store.
+The Framework must support the JKS type but can support other key store types.
 The framework will use the key stores as trust repositories to authenticate certificates of trusted signers.
-The key stores must only be used as read- only trust repositories to access public keys.
+The key stores must only be used as read-only trust repositories to access public keys.
 The keystore must not have a password.
+For example:

-For example: org.osgi.framework.trust.repositories = " /var/trust/keystore.jks:-/.cert/certs.jks org.osgi.framewo windowsystem ork."
-Provide the name of the current window system.
+org.osgi.framework.trust.repositories = " /var/trust/keystore.jks:-/.cert/certs.jks org.osgi.framework." windowsystem Provide the name of the current window system.
 This can be used by the native code clause, Native Code Algorithm on page 62.
 If not set, the framework should provide a value that depends on the current environment.

 All properties in this map will be available through the getProperty(String) method at BundleContext, unless they are overridden by the framework.
-See Environment Properties on page 100.
+See Environment Properties on page 101.